-The house mouse (Mus domesticus) possesses a degree of natural resistance to anticoagulant rodenticides.
+The house mouse (Mus musculus) possesses a degree of natural resistance to anticoagulant rodenticides.
 This means that these chemicals are generally less effective against house mice than they are against Norway rats (Rattus norvegicus).
 However, true resistance to anticoagulants, that conferred by genetical mutation, has been known among house mice in the UK since the 1960s.
 Resistance is now so widespread it is often said that it is harder to find susceptible house mice than resistant ones.
 In spite of this, anticoagulants are still widely and successfully used against house mice in the UK.

 The study of resistance to anticoagulants in the house mouse has long been a 'poor relation' in comparison to the quantity and quality of available information on anticoagulant resistance in Norway rats.
 Consequently, there are a number of important unanswered questions about resistance in UK house mice.
-In particular we remain uncertain about the precise nature of the genetics of the phenomenon and, probably more importantly, no map of the distribution of anticoagulant resistance in house mice in the UK has ever been produced, due at least in part to its assumed widespread occurrence.
+In particular we remain uncertain about the precise nature of the genetics of the phenomenon and, probably more importantly, no map of the distribution of anticoagulant resistance in house mice has been produced for the whole of the UK, due at least in part to its assumed widespread occurrence.

-Recently, in Germany, a study of the distribution of resistance in house mice has been conducted using the new system of DNA sequencing for the detection of anticoagulant resistant mutations.
+In Germany, a study of the distribution of resistance in house mice has been conducted using DNA sequencing for the detection of anticoagulant resistant mutations.
 It revealed that resistant house mice are very widespread and frequent in Germany.
 More than 90% of the mice examined carried genetical resistance mutations and resistance was found at 29 of the 30 locations sampled.
-The two resistant house mouse strains were found in the German study are also known to be present in the UK, so there is little to suggest that a similar situation does not exist here.
+The two resistant house mouse strains found in the German study are also known to be present in the UK.
+As expected, these two strains of mice have been seen at a similarly high frequency in the UK, however genetic samples have mainly come from London so far.